jexia/semaphore/pkg/specs/README.md

 ## Functions

-Custom defined functions could be configured and passed to Maestro.
+Custom defined functions could be configured and passed to Semaphore.
 Functions could be called inside templates and could accept arguments and return a property as a response.
 Functions could be used to preform computation on properties during runtime.
 Functions have read access to the entire reference store but could only write to their own stack.
 A unique resource is created for each function call where all references stored during runtime are located.
 This resource is created during compile time and references made to the given function are automatically adjusted.